sidneycadot/same70/markdown/01_OpenOCD.md

 # 1. OpenOCD

-OpenOCD is the *Open On-Chip Debugger*, a command-line tool to interact with microcontrollers from a desktop machine.
+OpenOCD is the *Open On-Chip Debugger*, an open source  command-line tool to interact with microcontrollers from a desktop machine.

+The product is maintained at the [OpenOCD website](http://openocd.org/).

 ## 1.1.
 Introduction